getcolo/middleware/README.md

 The purpose of this library is to provide a easy-to-use, universal OAuth abstraction to 3rd party identity providers.
 With Colo, you will be able to abstract away messy OAuth protocol logic when implementing integrations with 3rd party systems.
-The main use case right now is linking an existing user's account to a 3rd-party provider with the motivation of being able to authorized requests.
+The main use case right now is linking an existing user's account to a 3rd-party provider with the motivation of being able to make authorized requests.

 ## Installation